Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 JUQITECH iPad Pro 11 Keyboard Case 2020 is a folio case with a removable wireless Bluetooth keyboard.
 The case is constructed from PU leather, and the portion surrounding the iPad Pro is TPU.
 The folio case has sleep/wake functionality, plus it allows for several viewing angles so you can adjust it to your preference.

-There is an open portion over the charging area so you can charge the Apple Pencil while using the case.
-You'll also notice an Apple Pencil slot, but that's not over the charger, so it's for storage only.
-Choose from black, blue, gray, and rose gold.
-For a bit more money, you can choose the option of a backlit keyboard.
+There is an Apple Pencil slot over the charging area, so you can charge the Apple Pencil while using the case.
+Choose from several color options.
+Some options even have have a backlit keyboard.

 Pros: